Greetings from the historic town of Malvern in Worcestershire

 In the past, these pages have also been used to practise our website development skills and store miscellaneous snippets of information which can be navigated by clicking the 'Other Resources' button above.
 There are, for example, pages that reflect on life from a retired person's point of view, about safety in the home, and researching your family history.

 Our expanding 'History Section' contains short stories about bygone Malvern.
-See, for example, our feature about the Victorian 'mock gothic houses in Abbey Road and the story about the Victorian 'water cure' Doctors of Great Malvern.
+See, for example, our feature about the Victorian 'mock gothic' houses in Abbey Road and the story about the Victorian 'water cure' Doctors of Great Malvern.
+We hope these will be, at least to some extent, of educational value.

-There are also miscellaneous stories about people we have researched, who have no connection with Malvern, but might be judged to fall within the category social history of the United Kingdom; another of our interests.
+There are also a few miscellaneous stories, about people we have researched having no connection with Malvern, that might be judged to fall within the category social history; another of our interests.

 During 2014 we dipped briefly into the world of Victorian art, researched casualties of the Great War for the Guarlford History Group and recorded Rolls of the Fallen at Great Malvern library, the Priory, Madresfield, Newland and Hanley Swan.
 There are also some notes about the Commonwealth War Graves in Great Malvern cemetery.

 In Autumn 2015 we finished creating a photographic record of headstones in the churchyard of St Mary's Guarlford, and we have added this to the Guarlford web-site.
-We are currently transcribing a small block of the burial register of Great Malvern cemetery for the Malvern Family History Society which led us to Norman May died 1889 who founded a famous photographic studio in Church Street circa 1878.
+We also transcribed the 1884 - 1894 pages of the burial register of Great Malvern cemetery for the Malvern Family History Society which led us to Norman May died 1889 who founded a famous photographic studio in Church Street circa 1878.
 During 2015 we added biographies particularly of the founders of early Malvern Schools and added to stories about Victorian houses in Great Malvern and some of the people that lived there.

-Over the last year we have been fortunate to received stories and photos enabling our page about past Malvern schools to be expanded considerably.
+During the last 12 months we have been fortunate to received stories and photos enabling our page about past Malvern schools to be expanded considerably.
 A big thankyou to everyone who has contributed; that is greatly appreciated.

 With emphasis on the history of the area, you will find little about forthcoming events - for that it is suggested you either look at the Malvern Gazette website or contact the Tourist Information Centre at the top of Church Street.